ThomasVrancken/info9023-mlops/README.md

 Make it your own!
 Focus on what is relevant and interesting.
 You are free to decide which material (if any) you will use to present your results (short slide deck, demo, show codes, ...).

+The project counts for 70% of the final grade, while the exam counts for the remaining 30%.

 #### Handovers
 1. At each milestone, you will show your results through a **10 minutes presentation** followed by a 5 minutes QA from the teaching staff.
 2. Next to that, you will **submit the codes** you implemented so far by creating a pull requests in Github and asking the teaching staff to review it.